Local Medical Marijuana Cultivation & Possession Guidelines in California

 In January 2011, Sebastopol city council enacted an ordinance allowing patients and caregivers to grow up to 30 plants within 100 square feet at their homes.
 Under the ordinance, patients and caregivers can possess up to 3 lbs. at the garden site.
 It also allows two secured 750 square-foot gardens for dispensing collectives, and two more for non-dispensing patients and caregivers.

-Sungrown in Shasta and other grassroots groups, aided by pros from the California Cannabis Coalition, turned in an estimated 13,080 signatures on February 27, 2014 to repeal the outdoor ban in Shasta.
-The county clerk's office (which reports they are having trouble processing the number of voter registrations they've received) has 60 days to verify the signatures.
+Sungrown in Shasta and other grassroots groups, aided by the California Cannabis Coalition, turned in an estimated 13,080 signatures on February 27, 2014 to repeal the outdoor ban in Shasta.
+The county clerk's office (which reported they are having trouble processing the number of voter registrations they've received) verified that enough signatures were turned in to force an election on the ordinance in November.

 On January 29, 2014, Shasta County voted to ban all outdoor cultivation, allowing only indoor cultivation of 12 plants or fewer.
 The new ordinance was set to take effect in 30 days but now is on hold because the the referendum.
 Read more.